MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     ![Screenshot of an empty workspace in Fabric.](./Images/new-empty-workspace.png)

 > **Note**: When you create a workspace, you automatically become a member of the Workspace Admin role.
-You can add a second user from your environment to the Workspace Viewer role.
+You can add a second user from your environment to the Workspace Viewer role to use for the testing required in the exercises.
 This can be done by selecting **Manage Access** within the workspace, then **Add people or groups**.
 This will allow the second user to view the workspace content.

 ## Create a data warehouse